touchlab/KaMPKit/README.md

 ## 2022 Update

-KaMP Kit started a little over 2 years ago with the goal of helping developers interesting in KMP and KMM get started quickly with a great set of libraries and patterns.
+KaMP Kit started a little over 2 years ago with the goal of helping developers interested in KMP and KMM get started quickly with a great set of libraries and patterns.
 At the time, there were not many sample apps and getting started was not trivial.
 The KMM situation has improved considerably since then, and various barriers to entry have been removed.